Licensing Act 1872: Repealed enactments

-Legacy
+Subsequent developments

 Courtenay Ilbert described the act as a Consolidation Act, given that the act, which amended the law relating to alcohol, also consolidated various enactments relating to that particular branch of law.

 In 1884, offences under the act were considered in the case Cundy v Le Cocq.
 The defendant was convicted of unlawfully selling alcohol to an intoxicated person under the Licensing Act.
 On appeal, the defendant contended that he had been unaware of the customer's drunkenness and thus should be acquitted.
 The court held that knowledge was irrelevant — the question was whether a reasonable dispenser of the last drink sold would have realised the customer was clearly intoxicated.

+In section 12 of the act, the words " with or without hard labour " and from " where the court " to the end of the section were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5), which came into force on 18 December 1953.

+In section 39, the words "or confirm", and in section 75, the words from "and in construing" onwards was repealed by section 1(1) of, and part XXI of schedule 1 to, the Statute Law (Repeals) Act 1976, which came into force on 27 May 1976.

+Section 39 of the act was repealed by section 1(1) of, and part XVII of schedule 1 to, the Statute Law (Repeals) Act 1978, which came into force on 31 July 1978.